 Our perception of Cambodia is one of an overall safe country.
 Still, apply some caution, this is not Japan or South Korea.
 The bulk of the “criminal activity” (theft and scams mostly) is of course where the bulk of the tourist is, bus stations and major touristic attraction.

-Here comes the flat and the real Cambodian feeling, rice paddies, water buffaloes and wooden houses on pillars.
-36 super-easy kilometers of quiet paved road lead us to Srae Ambel.
-There are houses here and, though not many, some feeding and water options.
-Food is mostly crap but hey, this is Cambodia.
+The landscape stays amazing and untouched until Botum Sokor, after which comes the flat and the real Cambodian feeling, rice paddies, water buffaloes and wooden houses on pillars.
+36 super-easy kilometers of quiet paved road lead us to Srae Ambel, a nice town, set on a small hill overlooking the Sre Ambel River.

-And indeed the road splits here, the Highway 4 leading south-west to busy Sihanoukville, the new resort town of Cambodia.
-As you may guess we skip that and head East instead, following National Highway 3, to Kampot.
+This ugly stretch terminates near the village of Prey Nob, the road splits here, the Highway 4 leading south-west to busy Sihanoukville, the new resort town of Cambodia.
+We skip that and head East instead, following National Highway 3, to Kampot.

 The traffic lightens noticeably, finally, on the left, the Bokor cliffs emerge in their majesty.
 Although the road runs along the coast, there are very few spots from where the sea is visible, through this 58km of flat road there are basically no places to get drinks or food.

 But Kampot is not that far and there will be all the western comfort you would like there.